jizhang-cmu/360_camera/src/receive_theta/readme.md

 Source the ROS workspace and launch the driver (make sure the camera is on/active and in live video mode).
 ```
   source install/setup.sh
-  ros2 launch receive_theta receive_theta.launch
+  ros2 launch receive_theta receive_theta_sensorpod.launch
 ```

 The image messages are published on the '/camera/image' topic.
-To show images in a window, set 'showImage = true' in 'receive_theta.launch'.
+To show images in a window, set 'showImage = true' in 'receive_theta_sensorpod.launch'.
 The top and bottom margin is set to 'TopBottonMargin = 160', cropping from 960 pixels/180 degs to 640 pixels/120 degs vertically.
 Set 'imageLatency' to adjust image message timestamps if needed.

 ## Notes